a2k11/a2k11.github.io/_drafts/2020-01-12-fun-with-ruby-and-bottles.md

     1. repeat steps a-c until all methods that switch on the value are dispersed
 2. Iterate until a subclass exists for every different value upon which you switch

-And the Liskov Substitution Principle states if let's say a type **Raspberry** extends type **Fruit**, then a **Raspberry** object type can always be used wherever a **Fruit** object type is expected.
-Dynamically typed languages like `ruby`, rely on trust, expect these objects to respond appropriately to the message, and have presumptions about the message results.
+And the Liskov Substitution Principle states if a type **B** uses an extension of type **A**, then a **B** object can be used and replace a **A** object.
+Dynamically typed languages like `ruby`, rely on trust, expect these objects to respond appropriately to the message sent, and have presumptions about the message results.

-So polymorphism is woven into each of these ideas in order to better organize and describe our code.
+Polymorphism is used to better organize our code.
 I created a simple code snippet below to show polymorphism and how it can be used to share information and override the parent class's data.

 {% highlight ruby %}
-class Fruit
+class Robot
+  attr_reader :name
-  def edible
+  def initialize(name)
-    true
+    @name = name
   end

-  def quantity
+  def creator
-    'one'
+    if name == "Mega Man"
+      "Dr. Light"
+    else
+      "Dr. Wily"
     end
   end

-class Raspberry < Fruit
-  def color
+  def character
-    "ruby red"
+    if name == "Mega Man"
+      "protagonist"
+    else
+      "antagonist"
     end

-  def quantity
-    "one pint"
   end
 end
 {% endhighlight %}